cameraui/docs/cameras/zones-and-masks.md

 ## Privacy zones

 A privacy zone covers an area in black, for example a neighbour's window or a public pavement.
-It is always black and has no color of its own.

 **Detections inside** decides what happens to detections there: